OpenTreeOfLife/reference-taxonomy/registry/README.md

 registration will, by construction, resolve to that node.
 (The node's metadata, if there is any, becomes the metadata in the registration.)

 When choosing the inclusions and exclusions, nodes are preferred that are more stable, i.e. more likely to occur in other trees (including both future and past 'versions' of the given tree).
 Assessing future stability employs a set of heuristics.
-For example, nodes more likely to be suppressed in downstream Open Tree processing (extinct, unclassified, etc.) are given lower priority, and nodes associated with a greater number of taxonomic sources are preferred to those with a lower number.
+For example, nodes more likely to be suppressed in downstream Open Tree processing (extinct, unclassified, etc.) are given lower priority, nodes from higher priority taxonomic sources preferred (e.g. NCBI is higher priority than GBIF), and nodes associated with a greater number of taxonomic sources are preferred to those with a lower number.

 ### Versioning (not yet implemented)